-- 1.1 Preserve the strategic financial integrity, well-being and current AAA bond rating (Standard & Poor's and Moody's) of the District by maintaining an unrestricted general corporate fund balance as outlined in the Reserve Fund Balance policy. - 1.1.1 Address the unprecedented decline in equalized assessed valuation of Lake County property and its impact on the District's ability to maintain a balanced operating budget through continued emphasis on increasing efficiency, reducing costs and increasing non-tax revenues.

-1.2 Continue to maintain a high standard of accounting practices.

-- 1.2.1 Maintain records on a basis consistent with accepted standards for government accounting. - 1.2.2 Implement new Governmental Accounting Standards Board pronouncements as they become effective. - 1.2.3 Continue the practice of using interest earnings from Land Acquisition bond proceeds for costs related to land acquisitions and interest earnings from Development bond proceeds for costs related to improvement projects. - 1.2.4 Designate fees received from easements and land sales for land acquisition purposes. - 1.2.5 Designate funds received for restoration or capital improvements to be used for that purpose.

-1.3 The budget will continue to provide for adequate funding of all retirement systems.

-1.4 Ensure adequate funding necessary to maintain preserves in a clean and safe manner.

-- 1.4.1 Land bank newly acquired preserves to minimize additional maintenance and public safety costs until additional property tax revenues or alternate funding sources are available. - 1.4.2 Explore efficiencies to reduce costs of maintenance and operations for existing preserves and facilities. - 1.4.3 Invest capital funds on improving and replacing aging and inefficient infrastructure.total building square footage. and mMaximize use of remaining buildings. the Districts building square footage.

-1.5 Continue to look for and evaluate outsourcing opportunities for the most advantageous cost benefit for the District.

-- 1.6 Evaluate staffing vacancies to make sure limited resources are allocated in a manner consistent with the Districts strategic plan. - 1.7 Evaluate long-term financial planning.
+- 1.1 Preserve the strategic financial integrity, well-being and current AAA bond rating (Standard & Poor's and Moody's) of the District by maintaining an unrestricted general corporate fund balance as outlined in the Reserve Fund Balance policy. - 1.1.1 Address the unprecedented decline in equalized assessed valuation of Lake County property and its impact on the District's ability to maintain a balanced operating budget through continued emphasis on increasing efficiency, reducing costs and increasing non-tax revenues. - 1.2 Continue to maintain a high standard of accounting practices. - 1.2.1 Maintain records on a basis consistent with accepted standards for government accounting. - 1.2.2 Implement new Governmental Accounting Standards Board pronouncements as they become effective. - 1.2.3 Continue the practice of using interest earnings from Land Acquisition bond proceeds for costs related to land acquisitions and interest earnings from Development bond proceeds for costs related to improvement projects. - 1.2.4 Designate fees received from easements and land sales for land acquisition purposes. - 1.2.5 Designate funds received for restoration or capital improvements to be used for that purpose. - 1.3 The budget will continue to provide for adequate funding of all retirement systems. - 1.4 Ensure adequate funding necessary to maintain preserves in a clean and safe manner. - 1.4.1 Land bank newly acquired preserves to minimize additional maintenance and public safety costs until additional property tax revenues or alternate funding sources are available. - 1.4.2 Explore efficiencies to reduce costs of maintenance and operations for existing preserves and facilities. - 1.4.3 Invest capital funds on improving and replacing aging and inefficient infrastructure. - 1.4.4 Reduce total building square footage and maximize use of remaining buildings. - 1.5 Continue to look for and evaluate outsourcing opportunities for the most advantageous cost benefit for the District. - 1.6 Evaluate staffing vacancies to make sure limited resources are allocated in a manner consistent with the District's strategic plan. - 1.7 Evaluate long-term financial planning. - 1.7.1 Monitor and plan for changes and trends in the equalized assessed valuation (EAV) as a basis for the 5-year operating budget projections and 10-year rolling financial plan.

-- 1.7.1 Monitor and plan for changes and trends in the equalized assessed valuation (EAV) as a basis for the 5-year operating budget projections and 10-year rolling financial plan. - 1.7.2 Monitor and evaluate debt planning based on the EAV. - 1.7.3 Evaluate funding sources to address priority capital improvement projects in the 5-year capital improvement plan. - 1.7.4 Explore non-tax levy funding alternatives and review program and service fees for proper levels. to insure their compliance with the Board Adopted Fee Guidelines. - 1.8 In conjunction with the Preservation Foundation of the Lake County Forest Preserves, maintain accounting procedures and controls to properly record and accept grants from the Preservation Foundation.
+- 1.7.2 Monitor and evaluate debt planning based on the EAV. - 1.7.3 Evaluate funding sources to address priority capital improvement projects in the 5-year capital improvement plan. - 1.7.4 Explore non-tax levy funding alternatives and review program and service fees for proper levels. to insure their compliance with the Board Adopted Fee Guidelines. - 1.8 In conjunction with the Preservation Foundation of the Lake County Forest Preserves, maintain accounting procedures and controls to properly record and accept grants from the Preservation Foundation.